Skip to content

 Each card shows the template name, OS/distro, CPU, memory, and creation date.

 Use the search bar to filter templates by name, or the sort dropdown to order by Name A–Z, Name Z–A, Newest first, or Oldest first.
+Use the ⊞ / ≑ toggle to switch between card grid and list view.

 Click a template card to open the detail panel, which shows the full template configuration including source VM, OS, and hardware specs.